spaceavocado/librarian/readme.md

   or(term('new york'), term('berlin'))
 )

-const search = probe(expression).evaluate
+const search = probe(expression).execute

-// Perform an search with probe data const [result1, probeData1] = search("Christie visited the New York's city center last week.")
+// Perform a search with probe data const [result1, probeData1] = search("Christie visited the New York's city center last week.")

 // The result1 contains a collection of librarian.Match results